apuitopui/writeup-automotive-ctf-2024/README.md

-# Write-up for Preliminaries of Automotive CTF 2024
+# Write-up for Automotive CTF 2024
 This is my write-up of my solved challenges for preliminary round of [Automotive CTF 2024](https://vicone.com/jp/automotive-ctf).
 Some challenges were solved after the event ended, therefore unable to check for the correct answer.
 ![Automotive CTF 2024](image/automotive-ctf.jpg)